The Surprising Benefits of Regenerative Farming Practices

 Then I discovered regenerative farming.

-Turning Weeds into Plenty: The Regenerative Approach
+Turning Weeds into Wealth: The Regenerative Approach

 The first step in my transformation was to stop using chemicals.
 I began by embracing no-till farming and composting, both of which helped to restore the soil’s natural fertility.
-Rather than spraying herbicides to kill the weeds, I started letting them grow, which was an unconventional yet changing approach.
+Rather than spraying herbicides to kill the weeds, I started letting them grow, which was an unconventional yet transformative approach.

-The weeds, it turns out, were an important part of the system.
+The weeds, it turns out, were an important part of the ecosystem.
 They provided cover for the soil, preventing erosion and offering nutrients as they decomposed.
 Additionally, many weeds like dandelions and clover helped to fix nitrogen in the soil, which is beneficial for the plants I wanted to grow.

 The Results: A Sustainable, Productive Lawn